Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ### incompatible folders (predefined variables)

 This predominantly concerns Tasks / Task Groups which are working in the Release Definition area.
 In YAML Pipelines all pipelines operate in the build area.
-Therefor Artifacts are downloaded to the path $(pipeline.workspace)\\<Artifact ALias> Which translates to <agentworkdir>\\<Artifact Alias>.
+Therefor Artifacts are downloaded to the path $(pipeline.workspace)\\<Artifact ALias> directory Which translates to <agentworkdir>\\<Artifact Alias>.
 In Release definitions this would have been $(Release.ArtifactsDirectory) which tranlates to <agentworkdir>\\a\\<artifact Alias>.
 Thie means that all tasks that expect to work from the \a directory will not automatically work.
 Predefined variables which are affected are:

 - $(System.defaultworkingdirectory)
 - $(Release.ArtifactsDirectory)
+- $(Agent.ReleaseDirectory)

 Also this means that predefined variables which start with release.* will not work.

 Since it is impossible for me to determine which task groups are used for which purpose in your use-case i opted for not converting these affected inputs to the $(pipeline.workspace).
-This might mean that your converted YAML pipeline will fail on
+This might mean that your converted YAML pipeline will fail on folder errors / file not found errors.

 If there is enough interest I can add a switch which does this for you though.
 Still it would mean manually flagging Task Groups which would need this behavior.
 This will not fix the default behavior of some of your 3rd party extensions / tasks. some of these will prefix $(system.defaultworkingdirectory) if you provide a relative path as an input to a task.
 These will have to be fixed by the original author. in most tasks if you prefix $(pipeline.workspace)\\<relative path> it will work most of the times.